-- Submit both letters of recommendation from individuals, unrelated to you, who can evaluate your academic potential.
-If you are seeking a waiver of the standardized test score requirement, one of your recommenders must be a current or former employer with personal knowledge of your intellectual ability, character, work ethic, and substantial work experience.
+- If you are seeking a waiver of the standardized test score requirement, one of your recommenders must be a current or former employer with personal knowledge of your intellectual ability, character, work ethic, and substantial work experience.

 - Non-refundable application fee of $40.

 Topeka, KS 66621